doherty100/kidzhackphilly/05-drawing-with-coordinates/README.md

 ## Review

+In the previous lesson we learned about [disk storage](https://en.wikipedia.org/wiki/Disk_storage) hardware, and we learned about using [variables](https://en.wikipedia.org/wiki/Variable_(computer_science)) in software programs.
+In the hands on exercise, we used a single variable to control the rotation speed of three different stickers.

 ## Challenges

 Before we start, we need to learn about computer programming with the *Kano Code editor* and computer graphics with *Drawing with coordinates* by completing these challenges: